M-amir097/ipc/English.README.md

      DEFINE_OFFSET_SIZE(IPC_DATA_IC_SERVICE_S, door, IPC_KIND_ICS_DOOR),
 ```

-## 用途種別の新規追加に関する共通事項 Common matters regarding the addition of a new use type
+## Common items regarding new addition of usage type

-* いくつか列挙体・構造体の新規追加、および既存の列挙体・構造体内への追記を伴いますが、いずれも名称については特に制約はありません。Some new enumerations / structures will be added, and some enumerations / structures will be added to existing enumerations / structures, but there are no particular restrictions on the names of any of them.
+* Adding some new enumerations/structures, with addition to existing enumeration/structure.
+There are no restrictions on the names.

-## include/ipc_protocol.h へ追記する情報 Information added to include/ipc_protocol.h
+## Adding Information to include/ipc_protocol.h
-* 1つの用途種別に対し、以下の3つの情報を追記します。
-Add the following three information for one usage type.
+* For one usage type, adding the following three information.
-  * 用途種別名の追記 Addition of usage type name
+  * Adding usage type name
-  * 新規用途向けの変化通知種別用列挙体の定義 Definition of enumeration for change notification type for new usage
+  * For new usage, Defining enumeration for change notification type
-  * 新規用途向けの送受信データ構造体の定義 Definition of send/receive data structure for new usage
+  * For new usage, Defining sending/receiving data structure
-* 用途種別名の追記 Addition of usage type name
+* Adding usage type name
-  * サンプルコードの以下の部分のことになります。Sample code of this part will be as follow:
+  * Sample code of this part will be as follow:
     ```patch
      typedef enum {
          IPC_USAGE_TYPE_IC_SERVICE = 0,
          IPC_USAGE_TYPE_FOR_TEST,
-    +    IPC_USAGE_TYPE_NEW_SERVICE, // 用途種別追加 Adding of usage type
+    +    IPC_USAGE_TYPE_NEW_SERVICE, // Adding usage type
          IPC_USAGE_TYPE_MAX
      } IPC_USAGE_TYPE_E;
     ```